DeltaDizzy/deltas-docs-rewrites/docs/system-id/manual-id.md

 ### Elevator

 The addition of gravity complicates things, making Kg and Ks somewhat interconnected.
 The units of Kg, like Ks, are \[output\].
-The minimum output that allows an elevator to move upwards is Kg + Ks, and the minimum output that allows it to move down is Kg - Ks.
+The output that *almost* allows an elevator to move upwards is Kg + Ks, and the output that *almost* allows it to move down is Kg - Ks.
 Slowly increase output until the carriage begins to move upwards (out_up), and then decrease output until the carriage begins to move down (out_down).
 **[ADD SCOPE GRAPH]**

 Kg = (out_up + out_down) / 2